-Live capture cage trap - Bait with the cheapest "own brand" fishy catfood and check the trap every day within 12 hours of sunrise.
+Live capture trap - The same trap used for ferrets is also great for feral cats, in fact you will catch possums, rats and hedgehogs too.
+Mayo and salmon oil works really well, as does rabbit or cheap cat food.
+Check the trap every day within 12 hours of sunrise.
 Peg down the trap if it is on a slope to remove the chance of the trap rolling and allowing the cat to escape.
 Feral cats can be distinguished from stray domestic cats in the trap by their aggressive behaviour (Hissing, growling, striking, rapid circling and spraying).
 It is best to shoot a feral cat while it is still in the trap, rather than trying to remove it and risking it escaping.
 Feral cats that have escaped a live catch trap become highly "trap-shy" and often cannot be caught again.

 Night shooting - Feral cats are most active at night, so night shooting with a spotlight or night vision can be very effective.